nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### generateInternationalPhoneNumber

-Generates a Generate phone number in e164 format.
+Generates a new random international phone number including the + sign and no hyphens.

 **Parameters**